Table of Contents

 Steppe or Temperate Grassland Biome

-- Greatest difference from the tropical savanna is that steppes are practically treeless and the grasses are much shorter.
+- They are practically treeless, and the grasses are much shorter.

-- Polewards, an increase in precipitation gives rise to a transitional zone of wooded steppes where some conifers gradually appear.
+- Poleward, an increase in precipitation gives rise to a transitional zone of wooded steppes where some conifers gradually appear.

 - Trees with small broad leaves are widely spaced and never very tall.